 The JPB has an on-going capital construction program that includes several projects that will share some common elements with the PCEP.
 These projects have been designated as Concurrent Non-Project Activities (CNPAs), and the project elements that will be constructed for the benefit of the PCEP will be appropriately segregated for cost purposes.
-Some CNPAs have been completed; the following are still active:

-• Installation of additional flip-up seats in EMU bike cars.
-This work will be funded locally.
+The following CNPA is still active: Installation of additional flip-up seats in EMU bike cars.
+This work is being funded locally.